mosse-security/mcsi-library/docs/ways-of-working/critical-reading.md

 ### Critical Fallibilism

-Critical Fallibilism (CF) is a rational philosophy created by Elliot Temple which explains how to evaluate ideas using decisive, critical arguments and accept only ideas with zero refutations (no known errors).
+According to its website: "Critical Fallibilism (CF) is a rational philosophy created by Elliot Temple which explains how to evaluate ideas using decisive, critical arguments and accept only ideas with zero refutations (no known errors).
 An error is a reason an idea fails at a goal (in a context).
 CF explains why it's a mistake to judge how good ideas are, how weighty evidence is or how strong arguments are, or to use credences or degrees of belief.
 We learn by an evolutionary process focused on error correction, not by induction or justification.
-CF offers an approach to thinking and decision making focused on qualitative differences not quantitative factors.
+CF offers an approach to thinking and decision making focused on qualitative differences not quantitative factors."
 [1]

 Here are some key characteristics of CF relevant to critical reading: